 In the weight category, aluminum takes the prize.
 Overall, it's a very lightweight yet sturdy material.

 How strong is aluminum compared to steel?

-Aluminum strength vs. steel strength is not even close in most cases.
+Steel tube vs. aluminum tube strength is not even close in most cases.
 The amount of carbon in steel makes it unyielding (and heavy).
 This is especially true for carbon steel -- the higher the amount of carbon in an alloy, the harder it becomes.

 Mild steel is a "low carbon" steel, which is why it's so flimsy compared to other steels and aluminum (and much cheaper in comparison).

 Which is more ductile, steel or aluminum?
 This may be very important if your application will involve electricity.